Skip to content

 stylua Lua Format stylua -

-mix:format Elixir Format mix format -
+swift-format Swift Format swift-format format -

-ktfmt Kotlin Format ktfmt --stdin
+ktfmt Kotlin Format ktfmt -

 djlint Jinja/HTML Both djlint - / djlint - --reformat

-rumdl Markdown Lint (built-in, see below)
+rumdl Markdown Lint built-in markdown linting

 Note: Tools must be installed separately. rumdl does not install them for you.